jdeschamps/htSMLM/guide/using-htsmlm.md

-Each acquisition type might proceed differently, here we describe only the more complex or exotic acquisition types :
+Each acquisition type might proceed differently, here we describe only the more complex or exotic acquisition types (see previous point 5 in acquisition):

 - **Localization**:

   1. If **use activation**, reinitialize the activation (pulse = 0) and activation running.
   2. Start time acquisition.
   3. In parallel, if **use activation** and **stop on max**: